 Mobile Phone Policy

-Lycoming offers a special cell phone plan for our international students through Verizon.
+Lycoming offers a special mobile phone plan for our international students through Verizon.
 This plan is a flat fee of $49.35 per month which is the monthly line access fee plus service charges (totaling approximately $55.38 per month).
 The student receives 400 minutes per month in call time, unlimited night and weekend calling, unlimited Verizon Wireless to Verizon Wireless calling, unlimited email and web, as well as unlimited messaging.
 (International calling and texts are an additional charge).
 The student must purchase a “Smartphone” from Verizon.
 A variety of phones are available to you.

 A student may stay on the plan as long as the student is attending Lycoming College.
 Students on the plan receive a monthly invoice from the College and are required to pay that amount at the business office upon receipt.
 Contact IT Services, email@example.com for information.